merlinkv/PlusD_Clone/README.md

 This project was made for the retro community and not for commercial purposes.
 So only retro hardware forums and individual people can build this project.

-ITS SALE ON EBAY OR OTHER AUCTION SITES IS PROHIBITED
+THE SALE OF ANY PART OF THIS PROJECT ON EBAY OR OTHER AUCTION SITES IS PROHIBITED

 # Note